lbormann/darts-hub/README.md

 # AUTODARTS-DESKTOP

-IMPORTANT!!
+## IMPORTANT!!

-Use https://github.com/Semtexmagix/autodarts-desktop until this repository is ready for cross-platform!
+USE! https://github.com/Semtexmagix/autodarts-desktop until this repository is ready for cross-platform!

 Autodarts-desktop manages several extension-tools for https://autodarts.io.